 If necessary, you may click Advanced Settings and set additional connection parameters:

-By default, Bulk API are disabled for Salesforce Professional or Trial accounts, and user cannot enable them manually.
-You must either clear the Use Bulk API check box if you connect to Salesforce Professional or Trial account, or ask Salesforce support to enable Bulk API for your account.
+By default, Bulk API is disabled for Salesforce Professional or Trial accounts, and user cannot enable them manually.
+You must either clear the Use Bulk API checkbox if you connect to Salesforce Professional or Trial account, or ask Salesforce support to enable Bulk API for your account.

 Command Timeout — this parameter specifies the wait time in seconds before terminating the attempt to execute a command and produce an error.
 Usually you don’t need to change the default value for this parameter, but in some cases, when command execution takes much time, and this causes timeout errors, you may need to increase this value.

 Include Deleted — this parameter determines whether to return deleted records from recycled bin.
 Please note that deleted records will be returned for all the requests to Salesforce via a connection with this checkbox selected.
 This includes using this connection as a source connection for import, in lookups, in the Query tool, in Backup, etc. Besides, it will increase API calls use.

 Use SystemModstamp for data changes tracking — this parameter specifies whether to use the SystemModstamp field to track changes in Salesforce.
 By default, replication, synchronization and import functionality in Skyvia uses the LastModifiedDate field to track changed records.
 Though, if a record is changed by a trigger or any other automated process, then the LastModifiedDate field will not be updated.
 However, when you select this checkbox, any updates by triggers and automation processes will be also taken into account.

 Salesforce connector supports the following actions: